 5. Other Lodging Inside Yosemite Park Boundary To Consider

 Housekeeping Camp – Similar to glamping, you can stay in three sided concrete rooms with canvas roof in bunk bed style accommodation.
 On site camp store provides food for you to cook at night and location in the valley is prime time.
 Great in Summer.
-More information.
+More information or check Tripadvisor price.

 White Wolf Lodge – 30 miles from Yosemite Valley, along Tioga road (perfect location for visiting North Yosemite) is White Wolf Lodge.
 24 canvas tent cabins and 4 traditional cabins open between June and September.
-More information.
+More information or check Tripadvisor price.

 Tuolumne Meadows – 60 miles away from the valley and 30 miles further along Tioga road towards Yosemite east entrance is Tuolumne Meadows Lodge.
 You will find 69 canvas tent cabins open between June and September.
-More information.
+More information or check Tripadvisor price.

 Best Places to Stay Near Yosemite